midilab/uClock/README.md

 #### Tick resolution and sequencers

-If you have write a sequencer using setClock16PPQNOutput only its ok to just change the API call to setOnStep, but if you were dependent on setClock96PPQNOutput you migth need to review you tick counting system depending on wich PPQN clock resolution you choose.
+If you have write a sequencer using setClock16PPQNOutput only its ok to just change the API call to setOnStep, but if you were dependent on setClock96PPQNOutput you might need to review your tick-counting system, depending on which PPQN clock resolution you choose.

 ## Examples

-You will find more complete examples on examples/ folder:
+You will find more complete examples in `examples/` folder:

 ```c++